NoroffFEU/development-platforms/2-mysql-caste-study.md

 #### Connectivity

-There are several protocols for connecting to MySQL servers:
+There are several options for connecting to MySQL servers:

 - TCP/IP sockets on any platform.
+- Unix domain socket files for Unix systems.
 - Named pipes and shared-memory connections.
 Optional: (--protocol=memory)
-- Unix domain socket files for Unix systems.
 - Client programs for many languages.
 APIs are available for C, C++, Perl, Java, Eiffel, Tcl, PHP, Ruby, and Python.
 - Provides connectors for ODBC (Open Database Connectivity), JDBC (Java Database Connectivity), and .NET applications.